Leica M4 P Review (Cheapest Leica Film Camera!)

-- The Leica M4P has no lightmeter but is otherwise similar to a Leica M6 so why not just buy a M6
+- Leica M4P lightmeter?
+No, but is otherwise it’s similar to a Leica M6 so why not just buy a M6

 - Leica M4 P has a “cluttered” viewfinder with too many framelines (vs. the older Leica M3 and M2) but is the same viewfinder as the Leica M6

 - The Leica M4P is said to suffer from flaring in the viewfinder (the same as the Leica M6)(I don’t remember experiencing many issues with my M6)

 - Leica M4-P Leica red dot is positioned on the front right side of the camera rather than front centre to hide the adjustment screw